chetanmvarade/Medical-Store-Application/README.md

-# Medical-Store-Application
-Follow these steps to run your Medical Store Management System project successfully.**
+# Follow these steps to run your Medical Store Management System project successfully.
 1) Install Required Dependencies

    Make sure you have Python installed (Phycharm).